DevxD98/DevxD98/README.md

 Hey there, I'm Dev Mondal
-I am passionate about using technology to make a positive impact and am always looking for opportunities to work on meaningful projects.
-In my free time, I enjoy contributing to open source projects and learning about new technologies.
+I am a passionate developer who loves using technology to make a positive impact.
+I am always on the lookout for meaningful projects to work on, and in my free time, I enjoy contributing to open source projects and learning about new technologies.
 I am excited to connect with other developers and grow my skills through collaboration.
-Reach me via - mondaldev75@gmail.com
+You can reach me at mondaldev75@gmail.com.

 <!---
 DevxD98/DevxD98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.